Shop drawing

 Steel reinforcement for a foundation wall opening.
 This shop drawing will require the builder and mechanical engineer to specify the opening size for an air-intake and exhaust louvers to be placed in the concrete openings.

 Installation information for electrical connections for chiller unit with surface mounted starter.
 Installation information will need to be reviewed with electrical and plumbing trades to coordinate third-party service connections.

 A shop drawing is a drawing or set of drawings produced by the contractor, supplier, manufacturer, subcontractor, consultants, or fabricator.
 Shop drawings are typically required for prefabricated components.
 Examples of these include: elevators, structural steel, trusses, pre-cast concrete, windows, appliances, cabinets, air handling units, and millwork.
 Also critical are the installation and coordination shop drawings of the MEP trades such as sheet metal ductwork, piping, plumbing, fire protection, and electrical.
 Shop drawings are produced by contractors and suppliers under their contract with the owner.
-The shop drawing is the manufacturer’s or the contractor’s drawn version of information shown in the construction documents.
+The shop drawing is the manufacturer’s or the contractor’s drawn version based on the information shown in the construction documents.
 The shop drawing normally shows more detail than the construction documents.
 It is drawn to explain the fabrication and/or installation of the items to the manufacturer’s production crew or contractor's installation crews.
 The style of the shop drawing is usually very different from that of the architect’s drawing.
 The shop drawing’s primary emphasis is on the particular product or installation and excludes notation concerning other products and installations, unless integration with the subject product is necessary.